 ServiceNow pricing details

-The platform offers various licensing packages tailored to meet different organizational needs.
-License costs are based on several factors, including the number of users, the types of licenses required, and the level of support needed.
+ServiceNow doesn't disclose its pricing, but it offers various licensing packages based on several factors, including the number of users, the types of licenses required, and the level of support needed.

 BMC Helix pricing details

-SolarWinds Service Desk is a cloud-based ITSM platform that provides Service Management capabilities beyond IT, making it a practical choice for organizations adopting ESM.
-It focuses on automation, Asset Management, and streamlined service requests.
+SolarWinds Service Desk® is a cloud-based ITSM platform that provides Service Management capabilities beyond IT, making it a practical choice for organizations adopting ESM.
+It focuses on enterprise automation, Asset Management, and streamlined service requests.

 The platform offers native integrations with Google Workspace, Microsoft 365, Slack, and Zendesk, allowing organizations to streamline operations.
 It is a fully cloud-based solution.